 How to Make Fried Chicken

 PREP: While the oil heats in a deep skillet, start to set up the dredging station with the flour, seasoning, and buttermilk.
 Dip each piece of chicken into the flour and seasoning mixture, followed by the buttermilk and then the flour mixture once more.
-Set the coated chicken pieces aside on a baking sheet.
+Set the coated chicken pieces aside on a baking sheet or platter.

-COOK: Add the chicken pieces in batches to the Dutch oven so that they are fully submerged in the hot oil and cook for 12 minutes, turning the chicken pieces halfway.
+COOK: Add the chicken pieces in batches to the Dutch oven or iron skillet so that they are fully submerged in the hot oil and cook for 12-15 minutes, turning the chicken pieces halfway.
 Once the chicken is fully cooked with an internal temperature of 165F and a crispy golden exterior, lift the chicken pieces out of the Dutch oven with a slotted metal spoon and transfer them to a paper-lined tray for any excess oil to be soaked up.
 Serve and enjoy!

 - If you have time, soak your white meat in a large bowl of buttermilk either overnight, well covered in the refrigerator, or for a minimum of 4 hours in the refrigerator.
 The acid in the buttermilk will break down the protein in the chicken.
 This great tip will have you serving the juiciest and most tender chicken pieces ever!